Ouest-France/cdp/README.md

     --goals=<goals-opts>                                       Goals and args to pass maven command.
     --helm-version=<version>                                   Major version of Helm. [default: 3] --helm-migration=<true|false>                              Do helm 2 to Helm 3 migration
-    --image-pull-secret                                        Add the imagePullSecret value to use the helm --wait option instead of patch and rollout (deprecated)
+    --image-pull-secret                                        Add the imagePullSecret value to use the helm --wait option instead of patch and rollout [DEPRECATED]
     --image-tag-branch-name                                    Tag docker image with branch name or use it [default].
     --image-tag-latest                                         Tag docker image with 'latest'  or use it.
     --image-tag-sha1                                           Tag docker image with commit sha1  or use it.